Social justice, equity, and anti-racism resources

 Student Voices Forums

-SCOE is hosting a series of forums featuring the voices of students of color on race, equity, and social justice.
-School leaders including school board members and school administrators, student leadership groups, and community organizations are invited to join us as we listen to students of color about their experiences in our local schools and their ideas for change toward making schools more equitable.
-To learn more or access a recording of a past forum, contact communications@scoe.org
+In the fall of 2020, SCOE hosted a series of forums featuring the voices of students of color on race, equity, and social justice.
+School leaders including school board members and school administrators, student leadership groups, and community organizations were invited to join us as we hosted students of color to speak about their experiences in our local schools and their ideas for change toward making schools more equitable.

 Ethnic Studies Curriculum